- Posted by Christine Jones in Risk guidance

 This can be evidenced by a public commitment to the importance of safeguarding and promoting the welfare of children, including lines of accountability within the organisation.
 All senior leadership teams should be able to provide evidence that adequate safeguarding arrangements are in place and rigorously followed.
 Any policy should be approved and endorsed by them or the owner and reviewed by them where things change.

-Setting out your policy - setting out how children will be kept safe is essential.
+Setting out how children will be kept safe is essential.
 Usually, this will be in the form of a written safeguarding policy.

 This document not only highlights the nurseries’ commitment to protect children in the form of a statement, it should also detail the arrangements and responsibilities for doing this.
 It should link to any other supporting procedures (e.g. those relating to whistle blowing, acceptable behaviour etc.), as well as detailing how any concerns will be dealt with.
 These should be in-line with official guidance and procedures.
 They should include an explanation of the action to be taken when there are safeguarding concerns about a child and where an allegation is made against a member of staff.
 They should also cover the use of mobile phones and cameras in the setting amongst other things.